 Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 At HackMotion, we deal a lot with data from the lead wrist.
-The lead wrist data is often easier for golfers to see, understand and feel.
+The lead wrist data is often easier for golfers to see, understand, and feel.

-The trail wrist in golf plays a role, and after analyzing more than 1,000,000 swings of both amateur and professional golfers, we can see clear patterns about how the trail wrist functions.
+After analyzing more than 1,000,000 swings from both amateur and professional golfers, we’ve identified clear patterns in how the trail wrist functions.

 Trail Wrist Role in Golf Swing – Key Takeaways

-• The key movement is increasing trail wrist extension in the downswing and maintaining it at impact.
+- The key movement is increasing trail wrist extension in the downswing and maintaining it at impact.

 Optimizing Trail Wrist Movement in Your Golf Swing